 Knowing when, where and how to look for these wonderful little mammals is essential, not just for the observer experience but more importantly to avoid disturbance.
 We ensure the otters well being comes first at all times.
 Choosing to spend a day or two with an expert guide will offer unique and exclusive opportunities to watch otters in the wild, learn about their behaviour and search for the tracks and signs that reveal their presence.

 Please be sure to accurately let us know your physical ability.
 Generally speaking the sites we visit will involve coastal walks, usually of just two to three miles across low lying but often uneven terrain such as along the seashore.
 We can however and often do put trips together for guests who would not feel suited to the above.

-It is important to note the sensitivities when planning this tour and know that our Shetland otter experience is best suited for two people or for small parties of up to for guests.
+It is important to note the sensitivities when planning otter tours and know that our Shetland otter experience is best suited for two to four people.
 Special arrangements can be made for slightly larger groups for families or experienced wildlife watchers travelling together.